Select the version of your OS from the tabs below. If you don't know the version you are using, run the command

 This article complies to the Typographic Conventions for Torizon Documentation.

 To use TorizonCore Builder, you need to create an alias.
 Follow the installation instructions on the TorizonCore Builder article.
 Make sure to:

 If the user has made any configuration changes, e.g., the

 /etc directory, the

-isolate command will get all those changes (modifications, addition, and deletion).
+isolate command will get all those changes (modifications, addition, deletion, and files and directories permissions and ownership).
 It requires an ssh connection for the communication between the host PC and the target board.